shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/2712025(21).png)

-   You will be navigated to SQL analytics endpoint.
+   You will be navigated to the SQL analytics endpoint.
 Notice the Explorer panel has changed.
 You now can create views, stored procedures, queries and more.
-We are going to create a visual query as it provides a Power Query like interface and save this as a view.
+We are going to create a visual query as it provides a Power Query-like interface and save this as a view.

    We will start by creating a Geo view.
 We need to merge data from Cities, States and Countriesquery to create the Geo view.